Chirag1994/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | B | curry |
 | C | ramen |

+#### Analysis of First Menu Item Purchased by Customers

+1. **Initial Menu Preferences**:

+   - Customer A's first purchase was sushi, indicating a preference for this menu item from the outset.
+   - Customer B's initial purchase was curry, suggesting a different menu preference compared to Customer A.
+   - Customer C's first purchase was ramen, indicating yet another distinct menu preference.

 ### 4. What is the most purchased item on the menu and how many times was it purchased by all customers?

 ```sql